-Lehigh Hanson, Inc. is pleased to announce that its Lehigh Cement operations have published the first cement plant-product specific Environmental Product Declarations (EPDs) utilizing the new North American Product Category Rule (PCR).
+Lehigh Hanson, Inc. is pleased to announce that its Lehigh Cement operations have published the first cement plant-product specific Environmental Product Declarations (EPDs).
+These also utilize the new North American Product Category Rule (PCR).

-Published on June 1, 2020, these EPDs clearly show the immediate Global Warming Potential (GWP) in Kg of CO2 equivalent reduction when ordinary portland cement (OPC) also known as GU/Type I/II is switched to EcoCem®PLC.
+These EPDs, published on June 1, 2020, clearly show the immediate Global Warming Potential (GWP) in Kg of CO2 equivalent reduction when ordinary portland cement (OPC) also known as GU/Type I/II switches to EcoCem PLC.
 Concrete mixtures incorporating EcoCemPLC could reduce the GWP by as much as 10% below the use of OPC.
 As ready mixed concrete producers strive for Lower Carbon Concrete (LCC), they are increasing their use of EcoCemPLC and supplemental cementitious materials (SCMs).

 The motivation behind the EcoCem brand of products is to reduce embodied carbon of cement and concrete.
 The company introduced EcoCemPLC to the Vancouver market in 2011 as an environmentally responsible cement that delivers excellent performance while dramatically reducing the typical CO2 emissions.
 Lehigh Cement plants in Delta, B.C., and Picton, Ont., along with the assistance of many proactive ready mixed concrete customers, have placed enough EcoCemPLC into their markets since its introduction this past decade to take the equivalent of nearly 35,000 cars off the road for a year.

-As the company continues working to improve the sustainable attributes of construction materials, it has been actively involved with industry-wide EPDs, committees to establish PCRs and serving on sustainability research, environmental and product task forces in Canada and the United States.
-Lehigh is proud to be the first cement producer to further its sustainability commitment and product transparency by applying the recently updated North American PCR for portland, blended, masonry, mortar, and plastic (stucco) cements published by NSF International, National Center for Sustainability Standards.
+The company continues working to improve the sustainable attributes of construction materials.
+It also actively involves itself with industry-wide EPDs, committees to establish PCRs.
+Additionally, it serves on sustainability research, environmental and product task forces in Canada and the United States.
+Lehigh is proud to be the first cement producer to further its sustainability commitment and product transparency.
+They are doing this by applying the recently updated North American PCR for portland, blended, masonry, mortar, and plastic (stucco) cements published by NSF International, National Center for Sustainability Standards.